401(k) vs. Life Insurance: Which Is Better for Retirement?

 Life Insurance

-Minimum Contribution: A percentage of life insurance premium payments goes toward the policy’s cash value.
+A percentage of premium payments goes toward the cash value of your life insurance policy for retirement.
 The amount of contribution may vary by policy type and insurance provider.

-Maximum Contribution: The maximum contribution for the cash value component may vary by company, and the percentage may also change throughout the years.
-To avoid issues, make sure you clarify with your insurer and read the fine print.
+The maximum contribution for the cash value component may vary by company, and the percentage may change throughout the years.
+To avoid issues when using life insurance for retirement, make sure you clarify with your insurer and read the fine print.

 mglogo icon